Oyeniran2308/Supermarket-sales-Performance/README.md

 Total Sales = COUNT('supermarket_sales - Sheet1'[Invoice ID])

-## Exploratory Data Analysiswhich month generates the highest revenue
+## Exploratory Data Analysis

+- which month generates the highest revenue
 - Which city has the highest sales performance contribution
 - Identify the customer responsible for the highest singles sales
 - which product line generate the most revenue and how significant is its compared to others